graham-harter/PatientMedicationAssessment/README.md

 The intention was for [FrequencyUnitId] to be a foreign key to a reference data table, [medication].[FrequencyUnit] containing the possible frequency units such as "daily", "weekly", "fortnightly", "monthly".
 This has been left as an exercise still to do.
 For now, the API will just write zeroes into these fields, since there is no primary key table for this column to refer to.

+** (3.) **
+Currently the GetMedicationRequests(...)
+API endpoint is applying the filter criteria client-side, not server-side.
+This should be improved to apply the filter criteria server-side for efficient querying.

+** (4.) **
+Non-clustered indices should also be added to the columns queried by the filter criteria, namely:-
+ - [medication].[MedicationRequest].[PrescribedDate]